cloudenochcsis/heroku-azure-migration-cleanup/README.md

 # Heroku App Deletion Safety Check

 This script helps safely delete Heroku applications after verifying they've been successfully migrated to Azure.
 It includes multiple safety checks and user confirmations to prevent accidental deletions.
+The script supports processing multiple apps in a single session.

 ## Prerequisites